voxel51/fiftyone-teams-app-deploy/docker/README.md

     ```

 The environment variable `NO_PROXY_LIST` value should be a comma-separated list
-of Docker Compose services that may communicate without going through a proxy server.
+of Docker Compose services that may communicate without going through a proxy
-By default these service names are
+server.
+By default these service names are:

 - `fiftyone-app`
 - `teams-api`